j1rie/IRMP_STM32/README.md

 A keycode in the left event window is dragged into the right configuration window and assigned to the desired action of a plugin.

 ## Building from source
-The sources are complete only after running the prepare script, the script downloads the IRMP sources, extracts and patches the sources.
+The sources are not complete until you run the prepare script, the script downloads the IRMP sources, extracts and patches the sources.
 You have to download the ST sources manually, because unfortunately you have to register.
 This makes it possible to put the patches under the GPL, without interfering with the original licences.
 It is also easier to see, what has been changed, too.
 Compile with arm-none-eabi-gcc.